Woolball/job-catcher/README.md

 Job Search Matcher is a web application that allows users to rank job postings based on their CV text, using semantic and keyword matching techniques.
 The application leverages powerful NLP models like SBERT and TF-IDF to analyze job descriptions and match them with user profiles effectively.

 ## Features
-- **Flexible Input**: Users can upload their CV and search parameters as files or enter them directly via a web form.
 - **Advanced Matching**: Combines semantic similarity and keyword matching to rank job postings based on relevance to the user's CV.
-- **Caching System**: Efficient caching mechanism using SQLite to store and retrieve job search results, minimizing redundant searches and speeding up the process.
+- **Search Caching**: Efficient caching using SQLite to store and retrieve job search results, minimizing redundant searches and speeding up the process.
-- **Responsive Design**: A user-friendly interface built with Bootstrap for seamless interaction on all devices.

 ## Installation